 From May 2012 to January 2014, Smith served as Voya’s chief risk officer (CRO).
 As CRO, he was responsible for overseeing the enterprise-wide and business-level risk monitoring and management program for the company.
 He joined Voya in 2009 as CFO and CRO of Annuities, and subsequently served as CEO of Annuities.

-Prior to joining Voya, Smith held several leadership positions at Lincoln Financial Group, where he ultimately served as head of profitability and risk management of the company's Retirement Solutions business.
-He also served as CFO & CRO of Lincoln Life and Annuities, from 2004 to 2006, and as CFO for Lincoln Financial Distributors, from 2003 to 2004.
+Prior to joining Voya, Smith held several leadership positions at Lincoln Financial Group, where he ultimately served as head of profitability and risk management of the company’s Retirement Solutions business.
+He also served as CFO and CRO of Lincoln Life and Annuities, from 2004 to 2006, and as CFO for Lincoln Financial Distributors, from 2003 to 2004.

 Smith holds bachelor’s degrees in economics and Russian studies from the University of Michigan and attained Fellowship in the Society of Actuaries in 1990.
 He is a member of the American Academy of Actuaries and has been a CFA® Charterholder since 2003.
 Smith serves on the boards of LL Global, Inc., the parent organization of LIMRA and LOMA, as well as People’s Light & Theatre Company.